 Aim to get an interview, not win a job outright.
 Many resumes supply too much information in the hope that at least something will score.
 They lose focus and the reader becomes overwhelmed.
 As a result, it’s easier for them to delete the application than continue struggling with it.

 Plan your style

 Efficient resumes win, every time.
-A great design creates a great first impression, helping your words score.
-To that end, layout is key in putting a reader’s attention where you want it.
+Great design creates a great first impression, helping your words score.
+To that end, a layout is key in putting a reader’s attention where you want it.

 - Scannability – use short paragraphs for introduction and context.
 Use one-line bullets to make vital points tying into the job specification.

 - White space – less is always more.
 Well, structured titles grab attention, bold first words draw attention deeper, short sentences deliver the payload fast.

 - POV – You’re selling yourself, so write in the first person.

 A tried and tested template can nail both design and layout, leaving you free to put effort into what makes the most difference to your prospects – you and your words.

 - Chronological resumes are commonly used by people near the start of their career.
 A current role is listed first, then previous roles going backward in time.